matt-tingen/userscripts/README.md

 Install a userscript extension such as [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Chrome.

 Add userscripts to the extension using the files in the `dist` folder.
 Clicking the "Raw" button on a userscript GitHub page may cause the extension to prompt you to install.
-If not, the contents of the file can be copied a new userscript in the extension.
+If not, the contents of the file can be copied into a new userscript in the extension.

 **Warning**: These scripts are intended for my personal use and will auto-update which is a security risk if you don't fully trust me.
 To avoid this, there are two options: